pnagoorkar/Baubit/README.md

 - **🔁 Recursive Nesting**: Modules can declare and load other modules as dependencies.
 - **📦 Configurable Bootstrapping**: Load and configure modules via JSON, appsettings, code, or embedded resources.
 - **🧪 Testability & Reusability**: Modules are isolated and easily testable.
+- **🛡️ Validatable**: Not only are modules and configurations validated (in isolation) before loding, modules are checked against the module tree to avoid redundant / missing modules.